aeternity/protocol/node/api/channels_api_usage.md

 #### Timeout error

-In order to prevent zombie states of the state channel that run indefinitely, there are a set of timeouts defined by each specific participant [at WebSocket connection opening time](#channel-parameters).
-Violating those is a violation of the off-chain protocol and the non-responsive participant is considered for being missing.
+In order to prevent zombie states of the state channel which run indefinitely the protocol defines a set of timeouts for each participant a set of timeouts defined by each specific participant [at WebSocket connection opening time](#channel-parameters).
+A triggered timeout is a violation of the off-chain protocol and the non-responsive participant is considered to be missing.
 In this case the connection is interrupted and the client is expected either to try reaching for the other party and reconnecting or going through the solo closing sequence.

 The client receives the following message indicating the timeout: